Summary

 - Stronger regulation is, however, a concern and legislators say they need to protect consumers while balancing innovation.

-This week, Brazilian and Argentinean officials said they are weighing options regarding a new shared currency.
 Crypto’s growing success in emerging markets is not a surprise.
 Typically, crypto usage thrives in countries that have a history of financial instability or where access to traditional banking products is limited.
 The current global phenomenon of rising inflation and devaluing fiat currencies is creating a potent mix, making crypto an enticing alternative to those looking to protect and develop their financial assets.

 Brazil is facing some of these challenges – it is suffering with inflation and currency devaluation and it has historically experienced costly financial transactions and bureaucratic financial systems – but it is also a market with its own signature.
-Many users are investing in, and trading on, crypto exchanges rather than simply using cryptocurrencies to dodge high charges and weather financial instability..
+Many users are investing in, and trading on, crypto exchanges rather than simply using cryptocurrencies to dodge high charges and weather financial instability.

-High Digital Literacy Rates
+Key Drivers Behind Brazil’s Crypto Boom – High Digital Literacy Rates

-There are a number of reasons for the take up of crypto in Brazil.
+There are a number of reasons for the rise of crypto use in Brazil.
 Notably, the country has high levels of ‘digital finance’ literacy, with the government promoting digital payments.
 While this isn’t crypto, it has laid helpful foundations.
 In October 2020, the central bank launched Pix, a free, real-time retail payment system.
 By November 2021, approximately 50% of the population was using it and it accounted for more than 70% of total transactions.
 Additionally, the government used Pix to disburse COVID-19-related financial relief, obliging recipients to sign up, since then, many have continued to use it.

 In turn, this has laid the groundwork for greater fintech uptake, and in December 2021, Mercado Libre, the region’s largest e-commerce company by market value, started allowing its Brazilian users to use cryptocurrencies.